verrannt/deepdreaming-sounds-tensorflow/README.md

 + __datatools__ includes several python and shell scripts we wrote for the modification of the dataset.
 Since the compiling of the dataset is finished these are not necessary for the training/Deepdream procedure and have been included for completeness only.
 + __images__ includes images used in this readme and some infographics about our current progress.
-+ __UrbanSound8K_modified__ includes the readme file for the modified dataset and credits to [freesound.org](https://freesound.org).
-The pickled dataset will also be stored in this directory (more on that under #Usage).
 + __train.py__ is the main file for training the network.
 It imports __utilities.py__ which is responsible for creating appropriate training, testing and validation batches from the dataset as well as the Tensorflow implementation of a CNN that we wrote in __model.py__.
 The batches then will be fed into the model in order to train it on the data.
 + __cnn_architectures.py__ contains a simple helper class that returns python dicitonaries describing the shapes of the different neural network layers to ease playing around with different architectures.